 "It was a huge kick when the first shipment of Ziplongs® arrived in 2012, but we still didn't plan to conquer the world.
 Magnus put together a simple website, and without warning we made our first sale to a guy planning to cross the Greenland glacier.
 He was not the last."

 With the 2014/2015 season came the first Ziplongs® made of 100% merino wool from the Italian manufacturer Pontetorto.
 Fabric made of 100% wool has many benefits, but the main challenge is that it lacks the strength of a wool blend.

 In 2015/16 we introduced our first wool blend.
-We wanted to make a "bomb-proof" product that could take whole lot of wear and tear.
-Looking back we realize that we went to far in our attempt to make it solid, as the fit and elasticity of the product took a hit in the process.
+We wanted to make a "bomb-proof" product that could handle lot of wear and tear.
+Looking back we realise that we went too far in our attempt to make it solid, as the fit and elasticity of the product took a hit in the process.

 That winter we had one goal in mind, namely to improve our bestseller.
 We proceeded with thoroughness by ordering more than 10 different zippers, different kinds of wool fabric form several dsuppliers and designed new patterns.
 All in all this gave us a huge amount of variables to experiment with.

 We then went to our developer and producer in Estonia and locked the door, determined not to leave before we had the solution.
 One Thursday evening we had a winner.
 A specific zipper, with a specific woolen blend sewn in a new pattern did the job.
 The details will have to remain a secret.